perottobc/git-svn-gatekeeper/README.md

 =================

 This project creates a sample-setup with the following:
-- A subversion repository that is considered the master VCS
+- A Subversion repository that is considered the master VCS
-- A git-bare repository for git devs for push/pull
+- A Git-bare repository for git devs for push/pull
 - A git-svn-gatekeeper that pulls changes from the bare and commits them to the subversion repository

 And you can test it all with test-scripts